billthefarmer/blog/blog/content/post/2016-06-08-whole-broad-beans-in-olive-oil.md

   2. Add a glug of olive oil, cover and place on a low heat for about 10 minutes or so
   3. The pods will become soft and possibly brown a little depending on the heat

-The transport caff served a bowl of these as a meal in it&#8217;s own right.
+The transport caff served a bowl of these as a meal in it&rsquo;s own right.
 Absolutely delicious, the white pith in the pods completely dissolves.